decaf-dev/vaultexplorer.com/docs/quickstart.md

 The [favorite filter](/docs/filters/favorite-filter) allows you to only display notes that contain a favorite property with a value of **true**.

-Let's configure a property to use with the favorite filter.
+Let's choose a property to use with the favorite filter.

 1. Open the plugin settings by clicking the gear icon in the upper right hand corner
 2. Under the **Built-in Properties** section, find the **Favorite property** setting
-3. Click the dropdown and select a property
+3. Change the dropdown from **Select a property** to the property that you want to use

 If no properties are listed, please add a [checkbox property](https://help.obsidian.md/Editing+and+formatting/Properties) to one of your notes.
 This property will then appear in the dropdown list.